A pressure-robust HHO method for the solution of the incompressible Navier-Stokes equations on general meshes

 In the present work, we propose a novel fully pressure-robust HHO method for the Navier--Stokes problem \eqref{eq:nstokes:weak} that works in space dimension two and three and supports general meshes composed of polytopal elements.
-The cornerstone of the method is a local divergence-preserving reconstruction of the velocity built inside each mesh element $T$ by solving a mixed problem inspired by {\cite{Kuznetsov.Repin:04,Kuznetsov.Repin:05,Lederer:2017}}\reVerM{R\#1 major point: checking and citing related work} on a subtriangulation of $T$; see also \cite{Vohralik.Wohlmuth:13}.
+The cornerstone of the method is a local divergence-preserving reconstruction of the velocity built inside each mesh element $T$ by solving a mixed problem inspired by {\cite{Kuznetsov.Repin:04,Kuznetsov.Repin:05,Lederer:2017}} on a subtriangulation of $T$; see also \cite{Vohralik.Wohlmuth:13}.
 The assumptions made in Section \ref{sec:setting:mesh} for each element $T$ enable us to derive the required continuity and approximation bounds for this reconstruction.
 Robustness with respect to large irrotational body forces is achieved by leveraging the divergence-preserving velocity reconstruction in the discretisation of both the convective term and the body force, so that similar properties as the ones discussed in \cite[Section 4.3 and Lemma 7]{Castanon-Quiroz.Di-Pietro:20} are obtained for these terms.

 The rest of the paper is organised as follows.
 In Section \ref{sec:setting} we introduce the discrete setting, including mesh assumptions, notation, and the novel divergence-preserving velocity reconstruction.
 Section \ref{sec:discrete.problem} contains the discrete problem and the main results of the analysis, with particular focus on the definition and properties of the discrete convective trilinear form.
 A complete panel of two-dimensional numerical tests on a variety of polygonal meshes is provided in Section \ref{sec:tests}, including a comparison with the standard HHO scheme of \cite{Botti.Di-Pietro.ea:19}.